 Quite simply, sponsoring a job on LinkedIn can draw appropriate candidates.
 Sponsoring a job is a pay-per-click property available on LinkedIn, in which recruiters are provided higher placement on the list of jobs in which potential candidates might be interested.
 In return, when the candidate clicks to view the job, the company pays a fee.
 Sponsored jobs are also featured on the LinkedIn homepage.
 Of course, one of the critical elements to a sponsored job posting is, of course, a very strong job description since candidates are more likely to respond to job postings if they have a good understanding to what they are responding.

 Throw Paid LinkedIn Advertising Into The Mix

 Consider incorporating paid promotion tactics into your LinkedIn job posting strategy because Sponsored Updates are ideal for distributing and promoting your job description.
-They are also great for increasing the visibility of what you job post.
+They are also great for increasing the visibility of what your job post.
 Target your updates according to offer type and industry.
 In addition to applying a Sponsored Updates, LinkedIn also supports a self-serve ad platform.
-Here, you can filter your target candidates by any role, company size, company name, industry, role function, which makes more easy to find your sweet spot.
+Here, you can filter your target candidates by any role, company size, company name, industry, role function, which makes easier to find your sweet spot.

 Use Your Existing Employees as a Promotion Tool